Your Jaw & Bite

 - Jaw tracking: Analyzes the lower jaw movements with a magnet that identifies abnormalities.

 - Transcutaneous electrical nerve stimulation (TENS): Ultra-low frequency electrical stimulation of the muscles to relieve muscle spasms and pain.

 For TMD and MPD

-The symptoms above are often an indication of either temporomandibular joint disorder (TMD) or myofascial pain dysfunctions (MPD).
-Neuromuscular dentistry works to relieve the pain caused by one of these conditions as we work to place the jaw into its optimal position.
+The symptoms listed above are often an indication of either temporomandibular joint disorder (TMD) or myofascial pain dysfunctions (MPD).
+Neuromuscular dentistry works to relieve the pain and reposition the jaw into its optimal position.

-After analyzing your bite, Dr. Whaley can treat your jaw problem with the use of a myomonitor and by creating a small removable mouthpiece called an orthotic.
+After analyzing your bite, Dr. Whaley can treat your jaw problem with a myomonitor and a small removable mouthpiece called an orthotic.
 This is a customized, acrylic device that’s generally worn all day on the lower jaw.

 The orthotic works to reposition the jaw and correct its neuromuscular position so it can reduce pain and align your bite.
-Sometimes, a different night time appliance may be needed to help stabilize the joint position.
-Depending on your diagnose, a customized plan will be developed for your individual needs.
+A separate nighttime appliance may be needed to help stabilize the joint position, depending on your individual needs.

 Find the Relief You Need